yugabyte/yugabyte-db/docs/content/stable/admin/yb-ts-cli.md

 ##### list_tablets

-Lists the tablets on the specified tablet server, displaying the following properties: column name, tablet ID, state, table name, partition, and schema.
+Lists the tablets on the specified tablet server, displaying the following properties: column name, tablet ID, state, table name, shard, and schema.

 **Syntax**